 Even if swimming has the reputation of being a low-impact exercise, swimming injuries can nevertheless occur due to over-demanding workouts or incorrect technique.

-By the way, this article assumes that you swim in a responsible way in a safe environment (with supervision).
-Otherwise more serious injuries or even death could occur.
+By the way, this article assumes that you swim responsibly in a safe environment (with supervision).
+Otherwise more severe injuries or even death could occur.
 Please don’t take risks!